nikhil/nikhil.github.io/README.md

 ---
 ```

 This has multiple image support.
-You can list as amny images as you want.
+You can list as many images as you want.
 You
 can also use `prize` to indicate if a program won a competition.

 <img src="images/website10.png">